Christine Lagarde

 Controversies

 Lagarde has been the subject of many controversies.
-When she was the Minister of Economy and Finance, she sent a long list of names of Greek citizens who were alleged tax avoiders to the Greek government.
+When she was Minister of Economy and Finance, she sent a long list of names of Greek citizens who were alleged tax avoiders to the Greek government.
 This caused unexpected trouble when a Greek reporter named Kostas Vaxevanis came into possession of the list and published it, resulting in his arrest.
-He was ultimately found not guilty a few days later following a public uproar.
+He was ultimately found not guilty a few days later, following a public uproar.

-Lagarde's biggest controversy came during her time at IMF from 2011 to 2016, when an investigation was launched into her role in a massive arbitration deal benefiting businessman Bernard Tapie.
+Christine's biggest controversy came during her time at IMF from 2011 to 2016, when an investigation was launched into her role in a massive arbitration deal benefiting businessman Bernard Tapie.
 Following two days of questioning at the Court of Justice of the Republic, Lagarde was named an assisted witness, rather than a perpetrator.
 However, a letter seized by investigators from her home revealed her complicity in the case.
-As a result, a negligence investigation was launched regarding Lagarde's role in the Tapie arbitration.
+As a result, a negligence investigation was launched regarding Christine's role in the Tapie arbitration.
 Although she was ultimately found guilty of negligence in late 2016, the court declined to issue her punishment.

 In the Media